Fahim-Ahmad/intoCODE/dynamic website/README.md

 * Adding a new book to the database
 * Modifying details of an existing book
-* Remowing a book from the database
+* Removing a book from the database

 I used PHP for server-side logic and CSS for styling the appearance of the application.